sudo-self/PiRa1n-OS/README.md

 <p align="center"><img src="https://gist.githubusercontent.com/raspberryenvoie/9266a96148dd3ae0266a3bbe39b9c4f0/raw/65aca16d3ba11776f5f28a35e6d58c122540d426/piRa1n_logo.png"></p>

 ## Download piRa1n-OS  only for the Raspberry Pi 4
 https://github.com/raspberryenvoie/piRa1n-OS/releases

 ## The default username is `pi` and the password is `jailbreak`

-## Build PiRa1n-OS
+## Build PiRa1n-OS iOS 12-14.7 and Apples Devices iphone 5 - iphonex

 To install the required dependencies for pi-gen you should run:
 ```bash